spatie/laravel-medialibrary/README.md

 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="migrations"
 ```

-After the migration has been published you can create the media-table you by running the migrations.
+After the migration has been published you can create the media-table you by running the migrations:

 ```bash
 php artisan migrate